FATHERS HAVE LEGAL RIGHTS

 When paternity is not completely clear there are four different categories that a man, and potential father, could fall in.
 It is legally important to determine which category is relevant because it may shift which party has the burden of proof.

-Burden of proof is important because whoever has it has to prove their points, not the other way around.
-That’s why it is important to retain legal counsel from a paternity attorney experienced with fathers’ rights cases.
+Burden of proof is important.
+Whoever has it, will have to prove their points in court.
+Not the other way around.
+This is why it is important to retain legal counsel from a paternity attorney experienced with fathers’ rights cases.

 Four Ways Texas Family Courts May Categorize Your Paternal Status